mhavey/cassmovie/README.md

 (iii) In the bin/etl directory, modify controller_r_fast.sh.
 Change CASSHOME to point to the location of Cassandra on your machine.

-(iv) (On any Linux machine that can connect to Casandra) Open a shell script, cd to bin/etl, and load contributors, movies, posts, and, optionally, roles as follows
+(iv) (On any Linux machine that can connect to Casandra) Open a shell, cd to bin/etl, and load contributors, movies, posts, and, optionally, roles as follows:

 ./controller_c.sh # contributors